BerkeleyLearnVerify/Scenic/docs/developing.rst

 Scenic uses the `isort <https://pycqa.github.io/isort/>`_ and `black <https://black.readthedocs.io/en/stable/index.html>`_ tools to automatically sort ``import`` statements and enforce a consistent code style.
 Run the command :command:`pre-commit install` to set up hooks which will run every time you commit and correct any formatting problems (you can then inspect the files and try committing again).
-You can also manually run the formatters with the command :command:`make format` in the root directory of the repository.
+You can also manually run the formatters on the files changed since the last commit with :command:`pre-commit run`. [#f1]_

 Running the Test Suite
 ----------------------